richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.11.0**
+Added a new type of pagination for continuous sliding of the slideshow.
+Added padding to the slideshow for center to center the first and last slides.

 **Version 1.10.0**
 Even if slider only has one slide will now get all dimensions of a non-disabled slider.
 Making it easier when implementing.